This paleo pumpkin coconut smoothie recipe is creamy, sweet, and delicious with no dairy or added sugar.

-Pumpkin Smoothie Recipe
+Pumpkin Smoothie Ingredients

-There are just 5 ingredients in this paleo pumpkin smoothie—pumpkin puree, coconut milk, pumpkin spice, frozen banana, and ice—making this pumpkin smoothie recipe dairy-free, gluten-free, paleo, vegan, and Whole30-friendly.
+There are just 5 ingredients in this paleo pumpkin smoothie---pumpkin puree, coconut milk, pumpkin spice, frozen banana, and ice---making this pumpkin smoothie recipe dairy-free, gluten-free, paleo, vegan, and Whole30-friendly.

 The pumpkin puree adds the pumpkin flavor and color to this smoothie.
 Be sure to use plain pumpkin puree, not pumpkin pie filling, so you're not getting any added sugars or processed food chemicals.
 The only ingredient should be pumpkin.
-Look for organic pumpkin in BPA-free cans—or make your own.
+Look for organic pumpkin in BPA-free cans---or make your own.

 This post may contain affiliate links.
 Please read my disclosure for more info.